Albert Sidney Johnston: Shiloh

 It is possible that a Confederate soldier fired the fatal round, as many Confederates were firing at the U.S. lines while Johnston charged well in advance of his soldiers.
+However, historian Timothy B. Smith noted: "A bullet had entered the back of the leg.
+This sparked some wild speculation that the general was shot from the rear by one of his own men, despite the fact that a horseman could at any time be facing any direction on a spirited and excited mount that was also in the process of being wounded multiple times."
 Alonzo Ridley of Los Angeles commanded the bodyguard "the Guides" of Gen. A. S. Johnston and was by his side when he fell.

-Johnston was the highest-ranking fatality of the war on either side, and his death was a strong blow to the morale of the Confederacy.
+Johnston was the highest-ranking fatality of the war on either side and his death was a strong blow to the morale of the Confederacy.
 At the time, Davis considered him the best general in the country.